omkathira/omkathira/README.md

 Right now, my research focuses on analyzing representations learned by deep learning models redesigned as neural dynamical systems.
 I'm also working on my own deep learning framework (building a mini MLIR-based compiler backend for it at the moment)!

-I'm currently an ML systems engineer working on inference optimization at CogniwareAI.
+I'm currently working as an ML systems engineer on inference optimization at a stealth startup.